Dodecanese Island Hopping Made Easy

 Things to do in Kalymnos Island

-Kalymnos is a paradise for adventure seekers, especially those who love rock climbing.
-Known as the “Island of the Sponge Divers,” Kalymnos has a rich history tied to the sea, and its sponge-diving tradition is still alive today.
+Kalymnos is a paradise for adventure seekers, especially rock climbers.
+Known as the “Island of the Sponge Divers,” Kalymnos has a rich maritime history, and its sponge-diving tradition is still alive today.

-The island’s rugged landscape and towering cliffs have made it one of the top climbing destinations in the world, attracting enthusiasts from all over.
-Beyond climbing, Kalymnos offers stunning beaches like Masouri and Myrties, where you can relax after a day of exploring.
+The island’s rugged landscape and towering cliffs have made it one of the world’s top climbing destinations, attracting enthusiasts from around the world.
+Beyond climbing, Kalymnos offers stunning beaches, such as Masouri and Myrties, where you can relax after a day of exploring.

 The island’s main town, Pothia, is a vibrant place with colorful houses stacked along the hillsides, narrow streets filled with shops, and plenty of cafes where you can enjoy fresh seafood and local delicacies.